arvicco/moneydance-ruby/_posts/2011-01-05-Use-Moneydance-Ruby.markdown

 That's a mouthful, so you may want to create an alias in your profile.

-## Moneydance Ruby is JRuby

-Moneydance Ruby is [JRuby](http://www.jruby.org) and its interactive console is derived from Jirb_swing.

-## Working with Moneydance from Ruby
+## Working with Moneydance API from Ruby

 [Moneydance Ruby Primer](/moneydance-ruby/2011/01/10/Work-with-Moneydance-API.html)
 highlights some of the useful methods and approaches to programmatically accessing Moneydance.